The Brogo River runs through riverine forest in Brogo Reserve. Photo: Wayne Lawler/Ecopix.

 What this reserve protects

 More than 90% of Australia's dry rainforests have been destroyed.
 Brogo protects patches of the most southerly extent of what remains in NSW.
+The reserve protects a variety of eucalypt and rainforest vegetation communities:

 What we’re doing on the property